quangdung/AMT-Project1/Documentation/src/index.md

 Authors : Nguyen-Phuong Le, Quang-Dung Ngo

-Feel free to consult our latest version of the REST API reference
+Please feel free to consult our latest version of the [REST API reference](/api) and the description of our application.

----

-Here is the description of our platform :

-- ...
-- ...